Director-General QU Dongyu

 At the G7 Agriculture Ministers’ Meeting in September, Qu presented some of the stark findings in the latest FAO flagship report, The State of Food Security and Nutrition in the World 2024 (SOFI) and the G7 ministers reiterated their broad commitment to make agrifood systems more efficient, inclusive, resilient and sustainable, to improve global food security and nutrition and explicitly noted that sustainable agrifood systems can help address the climate crisis and biodiversity losses.
 The G7 also gave a focus to Africa where, according to SOFI, hunger risks in 2030 are greatest if agrifood systems are not transformed.

-At the G7 Development Ministers Meeting in Pescara, Italy, starting on 23 October, participant swill discuss and likely pledge to launch the Apulia Food Systems Initiative (AFSI) to dismantle structural barriers to food security and nutrition and to help build resilient sustainable and productive agrifood systems.
+At the G7 Development Ministers Meeting in Pescara, Italy, starting on 23 October, participants will discuss and likely pledge to launch the Apulia Food Systems Initiative (AFSI) to dismantle structural barriers to food security and nutrition and to help build resilient sustainable and productive agrifood systems.
 It is one of the first G7 initiatives to focus on linkages between climate and food security challenges and has the overarching goal of ensuring that all people can progressively realize the right to adequate food.

-That summit will also be critical for pushing forward with the FAO-led move to develop and launch a Financing for Shock-Driven Food Crisis Facility (FSFC) closing coordinated with WFP and UN OCHA that can involve private capital from global insurance markets and provide rapid-response financing in anticipation of severe food crises.
+That summit will also be critical for pushing forward with the FAO-led move to develop and launch a Financing for Shock-Driven Food Crisis Facility (FSFC) closely coordinated with WFP and UN OCHA that can involve private capital from global insurance markets and provide rapid-response financing in anticipation of severe food crises.
 This facility will bring one of the preventive dimensions needed to enhance resilience among the most vulnerable.

-As the G7 and G20 comprise powerful swatches of the global economy, such announcements carry much clout and promise.
-They also fit well with FAO’s Strategic Framework 2022-2031, itself built as an overarching scheme for the integrated Four Betters - Better Production, Better Nutrition, a Better Environment, and a Better Life – leaving no one behind – which represent an organizing principle for how FAO intends to contribute to the Sustainable Development Goals, in particular SDG 1 (No Poverty), SDG 2 (Zero Hunger) and SDG 10 (Reduced inequalities).
+As the G7 and G20 comprise powerful swathes of the global economy, such announcements carry much clout and promise.
+They also fit well with FAO’s Strategic Framework 2022-2031, itself built as an overarching scheme for the integrated Four Betters - Better Production, Better Nutrition, a Better Environment, and a Better Life – leaving no one behind – which represent an organizing principle for how FAO intends to contribute to the Sustainable Development Goals, in particular SDG 1 (No Poverty), SDG 2 (Zero Hunger) and SDG 10 (Reduced Inequalities).

 The Four Betters “are actionable pathways at global, regional, national and local levels to achieving the SDGs and creating a sustainable and food-secure world for all today and tomorrow,” Qu told the G20 ministers.